 - Pain and suffering.

 - Actual medical expenses including hospital stay, diagnostic tests, specialist’s fees, cost of surgical procedures and cost of medicines.

 - Projected medical expenses for long-term or lifelong treatment protocols including physiotherapy and counselling.

-- Cost of traveling to and from medical check-ups and follow up treatments.
+- Cost of travelling to and from medical check-ups and follow-up treatments.

 - Cost of full-time or part-time home care.